-One of the many fall dishes we make to use up the large supply of squash and pumpkins of the island.
+One of the hearty fall dishes we love to make using the large supply of squash and pumpkins our neighbor Maria piles up in her farm-stand.

 Serves 6-8 people (12-13’’ pie or pizza pan)